zhoux10/lists/README.md

 Fork this repo in github and send us the link to your project once you are done.

 - Optimize for good object-oriented design and an organized codebase
-- Readibilility is very important, comments are useful to explain tricky bits of logic, but use them sparingly
+- Readability is very important, comments are useful to explain tricky bits of logic, but use them sparingly
-- Don't worry about styling or visual asthetics
+- Don't worry about styling or visual aesthetics

 #### Getting Started

-You will need to have a working Rails enviornment with sqlite.
+You will need to have a working Rails environment with sqlite.
 Once you have cloned the repo, run `rake db:setup`.
 If you run into any issues getting started, email us and we can help.